top of page

 What We Do

 KDASS offers a range of bespoke support to people who have experienced harm caused by Domestic Abuse.
-We offer support to anyone over the age of 18 who has experienced or is experiencing Domestic Abuse, and provide specialist services for people from ethnically diverse communities and for LGBTQ+ people.
+We offer support to anyone over the age of 18 who has experienced or is experiencing Domestic Abuse, and provide specialist services for people from culturally diverse communities and for LGBTQ+ people.

 Our Vision